 How thin?
 Depends on your preference.
 Restaurants serve Marsala very thin, but I like it less mashed, unless I am dealing with a very old bird; you’ll know by the spurs on its feet: if they’re long, it’s an old bird.

-Serve this with smashed potatoes, white rice or crusty bread, and maybe a salad or something green.
-A medium-bodied red wine is perfect with Marsala.
+Serve your turkey marsala with smashed potatoes, white rice or crusty bread, and maybe a salad or something green.
+A medium-bodied red wine is a perfect accompaniment.

 - 3/4 to 1 pound of skinless turkey breast

 - 2 smashed cloves of garlic

 - 1 pound chopped fresh mushrooms any kind

 - 1/2 cup chicken, turkey or wild game stock

 - Once the turkey or pheasant breast has been pounded, salt it well and set aside until it comes to room temperature, about 15 minutes.

 - In a large saute pan, heat the butter and olive oil over medium-high heat until the butter froths.
 Add the smashed garlic and turn the heat to medium-low.
 Meanwhile, dredge the turkey in flour.

 - By now the garlic should be browned.
 Do not let it burn!
 Remove it and add the turkey or pheasant cutlets.
 Turn the heat to medium and fry gently.
 Don't kick the spurs to it, or the breading will burn.
 After 2-3 minutes, depending on how thin you pounded the cutlets, flip and cook another 1-2 minutes.